NovatecConsulting/developer-security-training/Challenges/Challenge-2/README.md

 ## Challenge 2.2: Create an administrator account
-Create an account that has all administrator rights.
+Create an account that has all administrator permissions.

 ### Tips: